justinjaywang/lists/source/_drafts/virtues.md

 - honesty: towards self and others
 - frugality: want less and lead a simple life
 - industry: no wasted time
-- humility: everyone is your superior in one way
+- humility: every man is your superior in some way
 - moderation: do things that are mostly sustainable
 - tranquility: maintain composure
+- preparedness: put yourself in the best position to succeed